WeblateOrg/weblate/docs/faq.rst

 ---------------------------

-Depending on various conditions (frequency of updates, server restarts and other), fulltext index might get too fragmented over time.
-It is recommended to optimize it time to time:
+Depending on various conditions (frequency of updates, server restarts and other), the fulltext index might become too fragmented over time.
+It is recommended to optimize it from time to time:

 .. code-block:: sh

     ./manage.py rebuild_index --optimize

-In case it does not help (or if you have removed lot of strings) it might be better to rebuild it from scratch:
+In case it does not help (or if you have removed a lot of strings) it might be better to rebuild it from scratch:

 .. code-block:: sh